Graci98/Challenge-10/README.md

 ![Crypto_Picture](Images/crypto_picture.png)

 ## Overview
 #### This challenge we will cluster cryptocurrencies by their performance in different time periods.
-You’ll then plot the results so that you can visually show the performance to the board.
+We will then plot the results so that you can visually show the performance to the board.

 ## Instructions
 1. Import the Data (provided in the starter code)